ricardopieper/EventMonitor/README.md

  - Types of information: CPU usage, memory usage, etc etc... all of these were different classes and extra metadata stored on the DB.
 If we wanted to monitor a new kind of metric (for instance, number of Redis keys), we would have to:

 	  - Change the DB schema
 	  - Change the JSON contract for the product
 	  - Create an actor that would be able to deal with that particular kind of data and nothing else
 	  - Change the trigger schema to include a new kind of data
-  - Create a watch on top of this slice of data, which notifies the UI when it changes
+	  - Define a watcher on top of this slice of data, which notifies the UI when it changes
 	  - Do all sorts of things in the UI to support:
 		   - Creating triggers for it
 		   - Displaying it

   Sisteminha did differentiate between discrete and continuous values.
 That's a thing that I'm still thinking on how to do in the new architecture.
 Cloudwatch solves this problem in a nice way, and I think I'll do the same.
 There's no difference between them, they're just datapoints.